 Ampere's law and its applications to infinitely long straight wire.
-Straight and toroidal solenoids (only qualitative treatment), force on a moving charge in uniform magnetic and electric fields
+Straight solenoid (only qualitative treatment), force on a moving charge in uniform magnetic and electric fields.

-Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in uniform magnetic field; moving coil galvanometer-its current sensitivity and conversion to ammeter and voltmeter.
+Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in uniform magnetic field; Current loop as a magnetic dipole and its magnetic dipole moment, moving coil galvanometerits current sensitivity and conversion to ammeter and voltmeter.